 Create Gradient Mesh

 Step 5: We will now start giving some depth to the banana and highlight the top portion of the banana as in the original image.
-Using the gradient mesh tool we can give some more layers to the banana.
-Once the meshes are created, select the direct selection tool and start selecting the anchor points which you want to highlight.
+Using the gradient mesh tool, we can give some more layers to the banana.
+Once the meshes are created, select the direct selection tool and select the anchor points you want to highlight.
 Here we will select the top portion as shown in the images below.
 You can hold shift and select the number of anchor points you want to highlight.

 Top Anchor Points Highlighted Using The Direct Selection Tool